rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 ## Why update LLVM?

-There are a few reasons nowadays that we want to update LLVM in one way or
+There are two reasons we would want to update LLVM:
-another:

 * A bug could have been fixed!
 Often we find bugs in the compiler and fix them upstream in LLVM.
 We'll want to pull fixes back to the compiler itself as they're merged upstream.

-* A new feature may be available in LLVM that we want to use in rustc, but we don't want to wait for a full LLVM release to test it out.

-* LLVM itself may have a new release and we'd like to update to this LLVM release.
+* LLVM itself may have a new release.

 Each of these reasons has a different strategy for updating LLVM, and we'll go over them in detail here.